gwennbouteloup/UrbanAgriculture/README.md

 3. Right click on project and select run as / run on your tomcat server

-4. The web app is available in eclispe or in your favorite web browser on following URL: "http://localhost:8080/spring/" URL.
+4. The web app is available in eclispe or in your favorite web browser on following URL: "http://localhost:8080/spring/".